Post-clustering Inference under Dependence: Non-maximal conditioning sets

-\begin{proof}[Proof of Theorem~\ref{th:pvalue_V_E}] As mentioned after Theorem~\ref{th:pvalue_V_E}, we omit the proof of \eqref{pvalue_V_E_dist} as it is identical to the one of \eqref{pvalue_F}.
-Here, we show that the $p$-values defined using a non-maximal conditioning set $E_{12}(\mathbf{X})\subset M_{12}(\mathbf{X})$ as \eqref{pvalue_V_E} control the selective type I error for clustering \eqref{sel_typeI}.
+\begin{proof}[Proof of Theorem~\ref{th:pvalue_V_E}] We omit the proof of \eqref{pvalue_V_E_dist} as it is identical to the one of \eqref{pvalue_F}.
+Here, we show that the $p$-values defined using a non-maximal conditioning set $E(\mathbf{X})\subset M(\mathbf{X})$ as \eqref{pvalue_V_E} control the selective type I error for clustering \eqref{sel_typeI}.
 First, note that we have

 following \eqref{pvalue_V_E}, for any $\alpha\in(0,1)$.
 For simplicity, we will denote

 Then, following a similar reasoning as in the proof of \cite[Theorem 1]{Gao} and the tower property of conditional expectation, we can write